payments industry landscape

 That past couple of years has been the leap of this decade where gradual demographic shifts in patterns of aversion to the use of cash morphed into consumers shopping online and paying for even in-store purchases from afar.
 Consumers using cash are expected to decline as they rely mainly on a single device to conduct most of their lives.

-Only a little over a decade ago, society’s significant consumer innovations were the mp3 music players, GPS trackers for directions, high pixel digital cameras, and the latest palm pilot devices to take notes or play games on the go.
+Only a little over a decade ago, society’s significant consumer innovations were the mp3 music players, GPS trackers for directions, high-pixel digital cameras, and the latest palm pilot devices to take notes or play games on the go.
 There was also a new “smartphone” that let individuals sift through the voicemail they wanted to hear first from a company that lost the personal computer war to Microsoft.
-Today all of these functionalities are on a single device.
-Over the last few years, the innovations have slowly shifted more and more of the things we carry onto these devices, such as keys, debit and credit cards, pieces of identification, tickets, and cash.
+Today, all of these functionalities are on a single device.
+Over the last few years, innovations have slowly shifted more and more of the things we carry onto these devices, such as keys, debit and credit cards, pieces of identification, tickets, and cash.

 People no longer prefer to use cash when they go out to spend.
 Moreover, they aren’t going out as much anymore.
 In 2021, eCommerce grew to $870 billion in sales, up 50% from two years ago.
 It is expected to grow to more than $1 trillion in 2022, two years ahead of original projections.
 In the end, consumers will continue to decrease their cash usage.